jaspector

 Monday-Friday, 8:00 a.m. to 5:00 p.m.

-Do I need a building permit in Evansville, IN?
+01 Do I need a building permit in Evansville, IN?

 Permits are required for all new buildings, additions, structural alterations, accessory buildings, pools, windows, siding, reroofing, demolition, moved buildings, fire alarm and suppression work, HVAC installation or replacement, electrical service or rewiring, and floodplain development work before starting.

-How much does a building permit cost in Evansville, IN?
+02 How much does a building permit cost in Evansville, IN?

+Building permit fees in Evansville, IN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $100 for one- and two-family dwellings; $50 for detached garages/carports and residential or agricultural outbuildings over 100 square feet.
 Fees are calculated as: Primarily square-foot based, such as $0.06 per square foot for one- and two-family dwellings, with separate flat or trade-specific fees for roofing, HVAC, electrical, plumbing, signs, pools, demolition, and similar work.

-How do I apply for a building permit in Evansville, IN?
+03 How do I apply for a building permit in Evansville, IN?

-1. Confirm the parcel is inside Evansville city limits and check whether the job also needs an Area Plan Commission Improvement Location Permit (ILP).
+To apply for a building permit in Evansville, IN, follow these steps: 1.
+Confirm the parcel is inside Evansville city limits and check whether the job also needs an Area Plan Commission Improvement Location Permit (ILP).
 Start with the APC if required.
 2. For residential single-family and accessory work, submit the APC ILP application with site development plan and fee; staff approval allows over-the-counter issuance.
 For commercial, multifamily, industrial, sign, and change-of-use work, file the Site Review ILP package with APC before any building permit is issued.
 3. Prepare construction documents for the Building Commission: project plans, specifications, reports, site plans, and Indiana Construction Design Release documents where applicable.
 4. Apply through the MUNIS portal for supported permit types or use the permit request page and email permit@evansville.in.gov for jobs not yet in the portal.
 5. Pay APC and Building Commission fees.
 APC commercial filings submitted by Monday 4:00 p.m. are reviewed the next Monday at 10:00 a.m.
 6. Receive the ILP, then receive the Building Commission permit.
 Work started before permit issuance is subject to triple fees.

-What work is exempt from building permits in Evansville, IN?
+04 What work is exempt from building permits in Evansville, IN?

-How do I schedule a building inspection in Evansville, IN?
+05 How do I schedule a building inspection in Evansville, IN?

-Other cities in Vanderburgh County
+Other jurisdictions in Vanderburgh County.

-View all Vanderburgh County jurisdictions →
+All Vanderburgh County jurisdictions →